Arkansas lawmakers send governor ‘triggered’ abortion ban

-Arkansas lawmakers have sent legislation to Gov. Asa Hutchinson that would ban abortions in the state if the U.S. Supreme Court overturns its landmark 1973 ruling legalizing the procedure nationwide.
+Arkansas lawmakers sent Gov. Asa Hutchinson legislation Thursday that would ban abortions in the state if the U.S. Supreme Court overturns its landmark 1973 ruling legalizing the procedure nationwide.

-The House on Thursday approved by a 72-20 vote the proposal to ban all abortions, except for medical emergencies, if the nation's highest court overturns the Roe v.
+The majority-Republican House on Thursday approved by a 72-20 vote the proposal to ban all abortions, except for medical emergencies, if the nation's highest court overturns the Roe v.
 Wade decision.
 The ban would also take effect if the U.S. Constitution is amended to allow states to prohibit abortion.
+A spokesman said Hutchinson, a Republican, planned to sign the measure into law next week.

+Louisiana, Mississippi, North Dakota and South Dakota have similar "trigger" bans on the books.
+Abortion opponents have been pushing for the measures in other states, saying they hope that the high court may be open to more sweeping bans after President Donald Trump's appointed two conservatives.

+"You have the opportunity to articulate the humanity of human beings and voice our will to protect and honor human life by passing this bill," Republican Rep. Mary Bentley told lawmakers before the vote.

 Sign Up and Save